Simplify your Skincare

 Get three bags or boxes that you can use for your clutter sorting categories such as RUBBISH, RECYCLE and DONATE.

-Go through each category and item in turn and ask if you really need it.
+Go through each category and item and ask if you really need it.

 For me, this is the best question.
 It quickly identifies the items you need and your favourites.
 You can then ask why you are keeping everything else.